 One of the barriers sales leaders encounter when trying to establish a consistent coaching rhythm with each salesperson on their team is they have not established a healthy coaching environment.
 What does that mean?
 There are several components that go into creating an atmosphere that is conducive to coaching.

 1. Mutual Respect.
 First, there has to be a certain level of mutual respect.
 The salespeople have to respect the sales leader, or they won't listen to the advice or coaching they get.
-The sC4o8SJsgales leader needs to feel like their advice is being followed and that they're respected, so there's a healthy coaching relationship.
+The sales leader needs to feel like their advice is being followed and that they're respected, so there's a healthy coaching relationship.
 The manager needs to earn it, and the salespeople need to give it, but if in its absence, the coaching experience is going to be negatively impacted.
 If the sales leader doesn't feel like he or she has that respect, their coaching will be more tentative and less effective.

 2. Trust.
 What's the level of trust across your sales team?
 Do your sales people feel like they can share everything with the sales leader and really come to them when they need help?
 Does the sales leader feel like he or she is trusted by the sales people?
 Part of a sales leader's job is creating a culture of accountability, managing agreements, and making sure that they hit their numbers, but when a sales person is struggling, do they really feel safe?
 Do they feel they can go to their manager when they're behind on their plan or not moving deals forward (or do they hide and hope nobody notices)?